TCPA Best Practices & Call Center Compliance Checklist

 Since being passed in 1991, the TCPA has been constantly evolving as new rulings affect the law’s coverage and courts’ interpretations of its contents.

-That’s why we’ve assembled this checklist of important TCPA best practices and call center compliance tips in these four areas:
+That’s why we’ve assembled this checklist of important TCPA best practices and call center compliance tips in these five areas:

 - Consent Best Practices